 Who’s Included In The Settlements?

-Your dealership is part of one or more of the Settlements if it is a Truck and Equipment Dealer and falls within the definition of one or more of the settlement classes (“Settlement Classes”) approved by Judge Battani.
-The class definitions are set forth in the full length Notice.
-The term “Truck and Equipment Dealer” or “Truck and Equipment Dealership” means an entity or person authorized to engage in the business of selling or dealing in Trucks and/or Equipment at retail in the United States.
-A list of the parts included in these Settlements and their manufacturers can be found on page at 5 of the Notice.
+Your dealership is part of the Settlements if it is a Truck and/or Equipment Dealer and falls within the definition of the settlement classes (“Settlement Classes”) approved by Judge Battani.
+The class definitions are set forth in the full length Notices.
+The term “Truck and/or Equipment Dealer” or “Truck and/or Equipment Dealership” means an entity or person authorized to engage in the business of selling or dealing in Trucks and/or Equipment at retail in the United States.
+A list of the part included in these Settlements and their manufacturers can be found on in the full length Notices.

 Who Are The Settling Defendants